gargmegham/ServcyLanding/content/documents/refund-and-cancellation-policy.md

 ## Refund Turn Around Time

-Once we confirm refunds from our side, it can take upto 5-7 working days to process the refund successfully.
+Once we confirm refund status from our side, it can take upto 5-7 working days to process the refund successfully.